mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 What is actually happening here?
 The performance issue is not the result of asm.js being slow.
 Rather, it's the result of the `saveStringToArr()` function performing poorly.
 The physical process of moving data from a JavaScript string into an `ArrayBuffer` costs quite a lot of CPU cycles.
 You'll notice that even though Chrome's performance on the "fast" asm.js test is rather low, it still suffers from the overhead of copying the data for the "slow" asm.js test.
 Conversely, Chrome performs equally well with a long and short string while using the `indexOf` method.

 The lesson to be gleaned here is that there are many cases where asm.js may provide some performance benefits, but the approach required to take advantage of these benefits can negate them entirely.
 In practical terms, using asm.js for one-off data processing functions throughout a project will likely not perform nearly as well as expected.
-Instead, asm.js must be used in most cases from start to end for data processing.
+Instead, asm.js must usually be used from start to end for data processing or other computationally-intensive tasks in order to see a substantial benefit.

 ### Browser Considerations